JoooHannesk/tbrestclientlib/Sources/TBRESTClientLib/TBRESTClientLib.docc/TBRESTClientLib.md

 Simple client library for ThingsBoard server installations implementing the administration / user-space API (not device API) – written in Swift.

 ## Overview
- [ThingsBoard](https://thingsboard.io) is an IoT platform offering device management, device administration and comes with several possibilities to store and visualise time-series data from e.g. sensors, field-devices, machine control systems, etc. This package implements (in parts) the ThingsBoard administration / user-space API (not device API) for comfortable programmatical interaction with a ThingsBoard server.
+ [ThingsBoard](https://thingsboard.io) is an IoT platform offering device management, device administration and comes with several possibilities to store and visualise time-series data from e.g. sensors, field-devices, machine control systems, etc. This library implements (in parts) the ThingsBoard administration / user-space API (not device API) for comfortable programmatical interaction with a ThingsBoard server.
 For compatibility with ThingsBoard server refer to <doc:ReleaseNotes>.

 This documentation tries to refere to the official ThingsBoard nomenclature as well as official API documentation as close as possible.
 It may did not work out all the time.

+## Disclaimer
+This library is an independent implementation by its authors (see below) and is **not affiliated with, endorsed by, or officially associated with ThingsBoard Inc. in any way**.
+For further details [mail the author](mailto:johannes@parallelogon-software.com) and/or refer to this libraries <doc:License>.

 ## Repository
-This library is hostet on Bitbucket: [https://bitbucket.org/swift-projects/tbrestclientlib.git](https://bitbucket.org/swift-projects/tbrestclientlib.git)
+This library is hostet on Bitbucket: [https://bitbucket.org/swift-projects/tbrestclientlib.git](https://bitbucket.org/swift-projects/tbrestclientlib/src/main/)
+This documentation is served from: [http://tbrestclientlib.parallelogon-software.com/documentation/tbrestclientlib](http://tbrestclientlib.parallelogon-software.com/documentation/tbrestclientlib)

 ## Development Status
 This library was initiated as a sub-project of a larger project which required API access to ThingsBoard server instances.
 As library development can be seen as a whole project by itself, this part then was open-sourced and released to the public.